 On March 28, 2019, the Company borrowed a three-year term loan with a principal amount of \$1,493 (RMB10,000) from China Construction Bank, which bears a floating interest rate benchmarking RMB loan interest rate of financial institution in the PRC.
 The loan's interest rate is 5.25% as of December 31, 2021.
-The loan is guaranteed by the shareholder of the Company, Shenzhen Sangel Capital Management Limited

-Company ("Shenzhen Sangel") and Mr. Mulong Liu, a shareholder of Shenzhen Sangel.
-As of December 31, 2021, the outstanding balance for the loan was \$1,569 (RMB10,000), which was fully repaid in March 2022.
+The loan is guaranteed by the shareholder of the Company, Shenzhen Sangel Capital Management Limited Company ("Shenzhen Sangel") and Mr. Mulong Liu, a shareholder of Shenzhen Sangel.
+In March 2022, the outstanding balance of the loan of \$1,569 (RMB10,000) was fully repaid.